joskudesign

 The balance with information and clarity had to be carefully considered in the case of each visual depending on the audience, usage and how much time voters had to view them.
 Värtö’s existing social media brand offered a possibility for recognizibility, so I emulated some of the elements in the campaign visuals: Her brand name was in handwritten cursive, so I chose a similar but more readable font for the similar sounding slogan, and watercolour texture for some backgrounds from the brand image.
 Main logo was bold sans serif for a modern and clear look.
 Forest green was a natural choice for the main colour, and Värtö liked the pink from the party guidelines which offered a soft contrast to the dark green and a link to the party.
 I designed the overall visual look of the campaign and several print and digital materials: flyers, stickers, a beach flag, newspaper and bus ads, a banner, posts and a storybase for socials.

-Elämysmuotoilu Pop & Hearts -edition
+Visual materials for an education pilot event: Elämysmuotoilu Pop & Hearts -edition

 The first image is for an essay depicting ideas of the relationships between people, nature and consumption from a philosophical standpoint, so I wanted the illustration to feel a little surrealistic.
 Light colours balanced the heaviness of the topic.
 Handmade brush strokes made it seem more approachable and reminded of people’s part in all of it.